- Middle East

-Additionally, we regularly advise clients who operate in the construction and engineering, infrastructure, power, mining, telecommunications, and health care sectors, on mergers and acquisitions, project finance, capital markets and securities, arbitration, litigation, and restructuring and reorganization.
+Additionally, we regularly advise clients who operate in the construction and engineering, infrastructure, power, mining, telecommunications, and health care sectors, on mergers and acquisitions, project finance, capital markets and securities, arbitration, and litigation.

-Our Riyadh team is made up entirely of Saudi nationals who are multi-lingual and, in addition to being Saudi licensed lawyers, admitted to practice in the United States and in England & Wales.
-Our lawyers bring deep understanding of Saudi Arabian business, legal and regulatory systems and a long history of advising local, regional and international clients doing business inside and outside of the Kingdom.
+Our lawyers bring deep understanding of Middle Eastern business, legal and regulatory systems and a long history of advising local, regional and international clients doing business inside and outside of the region.